Designations Congruent with Things: Chapter 6

 Except.

-To become the kaiju hive-mind was to become the aggressor.
-Hermann had not looked for their rationale, but theirneed for a brief time had become his need, even as he'd tried to shut that out, even as he and Newton, in flawless mental accord, had sought out the objective details of the breach that might make it amenable to closure.
+To become the kaiju hive mind was to become the aggressor.
+Hermann had not looked for their rationale, but their need, for a time, had become his need, even as he'd tried to shut it out, even as he and Newton, in flawless mental accord, had sought out the objective details of the Breach that might make it amenable to closure.

 And this, most fundamentally, is the why of his resolution to recover himself.

-Not because he fears Newton, whose most terrifying characteristic is his own capacity for thoughtless self-immolation.
+Not because he fears Newton, whose most terrifying characteristic is his own capacity for thoughtless and metaphorical self-immolation.

 No.